SegevMunitz/astrocytes_morphology_detection/README.md

   --max-patches-per-image 5
 ```

-Patches are ranked by mean normalized predictive entropy.
-This is a simple active
+The ranking score is mean normalized predictive entropy.
+Higher entropy means the
-learning heuristic: high uncertainty indicates useful candidates for human review,
+model is less certain.
+It is a prioritization heuristic, not a measure of
-not necessarily biologically important regions.
+biological importance or annotation quality.

-### 12. Import corrections and retrain
+### 13. Import corrected masks

-Export corrected masks from the annotation tool and build another pair table.
-Then
+After manual correction, create another pair table and import it against the
-import them against the pseudo manifest:
+pseudo-label manifest:

 ```bash
 python scripts/import_existing_annotations.py \